 The Blueseventy Reaction is one of their premium triathlon wetsuit for men, with a flexible paneling system around the shoulders and chest that promotes a full range of motion when swimming.

 Tapered silicone cuffs reduce water entry in the ankles and wrists, even when wearing your favorite swim watch underneath.
-Thickness of the suit is 4-5-4 with 2mm ribbed panels around the knees that cut down on the annoying bunching that happens when running from the water into the transition area.
+Thickness of the suit is 4-5-4 (making it an ideal cold water wetsuit) with 2mm ribbed panels around the knees that cut down on the annoying bunching that happens when running from the water into the transition area.

 Available in a thermal version for an extra $100, the Blueseventy Reaction is an excellent wetsuit for men that want a comfortable, durable, and easy-to-get-out-of wetsuit for competing and training.

 More Guides for Dominating the Swim